tommasobratto/street-pacman-final-project/README.md

 Concept:
 Real-life tag Pacman game!
 5 players connect to the app and choose to be either Pacman or one of the 4 Ghosts.
-Pacman's goal is to eliminate every Ghost thanks to the 4 super pellets located on the map and the Ghosts aim to touch Pacman.
+Pacman's goal is to eliminate every Ghost by eating the 4 super pellets on the map and turning the roles of the game, while the Ghosts aim to touch Pacman.

 Features: